sledre/documentation/content/project-setup/installation.md

 ```

 It means that the container used for the installation has not been stopped.
 You must stop it manualy (`docker stop sledre_qemu_gen`) before starting the installation again.

+#### Firewalld
+Firewalld seems to be blocking communications between containers of a same docker network by default.
+You should check out the [Docker Documentation](https://docs.docker.com/network/iptables/#integration-with-firewalld).
+At the moment, the simple fix is to disable firewalld and restart Docker.